dlion/domenicoluciani/_posts/2013-03-15-ostega-opencv-steganography.md

 ```

 As I said before this function accepts two parameters: an image and a message.
-it takes the width of the image and the lenght of the message.
+it takes the width of the image and the length of the message.

-**Pay attenction, the image must to be a bitmap, so only .bpm format is supported**
+**Pay attention, the image must be a bitmap, so only .bpm format is supported**

-The function creates a string long *msg*+2 and it puts into the first and the last position the `$` character and between these positions it inserts the *msg* so for example we pass "dog" as msg to the function, it's puts into the image "$dog$", the loop cycle loop through the image and every 3 pixels it puts a character of the msg (`$` characters included); if everything is fine it returns 0;
+The function creates a string long *msg*+2 and it puts into the first and the last position the `$` character and between these positions it inserts the *msg* so for example we pass "dog" as msg to the function, it puts into the image "$dog$", the loop cycle loop through the image and every 3 pixels it puts a character of the msg (`$` characters included); if everything is fine it returns 0;

 ### imgDestega - Decoder